-If you are considering a career in tax or accounting, you have likely encountered two major credentials: the Enrolled Agent (EA) and the Certified Public Accountant (CPA).
-Both are respected designations that can elevate your career, but they differ significantly in scope, requirements, cost, and career focus.
-This comprehensive guide provides an in-depth comparison to help you make an informed decision about which certification path aligns with your professional goals in 2026.
+If you're considering a career in tax or accounting, two credentials come up again and again: the Enrolled Agent (EA) and the Certified Public Accountant (CPA).
+Both can advance your career, but they differ in scope, requirements, cost, and focus.
+Here is how the two compare in 2026, and how to decide which one fits your goals.

-The fundamental difference between an EA and a CPA lies in the issuing authority and scope of practice.
-An EA is a federally-licensed tax practitioner authorized under IRS Circular 230, while a CPA is a state-licensed accounting professional with broader but state-specific authority.
+The main difference comes down to who issues the credential and what it lets you do.
+An EA is a federally licensed tax practitioner authorized under IRS Circular 230.
+A CPA is a state-licensed accounting professional with broader but state-specific authority.

 - Enrolled Agent (EA): A federal credential granted by the IRS (Department of the Treasury).
 EAs specialize in taxation and have unlimited rights to represent taxpayers before the IRS in all 50 states and U.S. territories for audits, collections, and appeals.

-- Certified Public Accountant (CPA): A state-issued license granted by individual state boards of accountancy.
-CPAs have a broader scope covering auditing, financial reporting, consulting, and tax services.
-Their license is state-specific, though many states offer reciprocity agreements.
+- Certified Public Accountant (CPA): A state license granted by individual state boards of accountancy.
+CPAs cover auditing, financial reporting, consulting, and tax services.
+The license is state-specific, though many states offer reciprocity agreements.

-Think of it this way: an EA is a tax specialist with deep expertise in IRS matters and federal tax law, while a CPA is a generalist accounting professional who may also handle tax work alongside auditing and financial reporting.
-Both can represent taxpayers before the IRS, but CPAs can also perform audits and attest to financial statements — services that EAs are not authorized to provide.
+An EA is a tax specialist with deep expertise in IRS matters and federal tax law.
+A CPA is a generalist who may handle tax work alongside auditing and financial reporting.
+Both can represent taxpayers before the IRS, but only CPAs can perform audits and attest to financial statements.
+EAs are not authorized to provide those services.

-This is one of the most significant differences between the two credentials and often the deciding factor for career changers and those without accounting degrees.
+Education is where the two credentials diverge most, and it is often the deciding factor for career changers and people without an accounting degree.

 There are no education requirements to become an Enrolled Agent.
-You do not need a college degree, accounting coursework, or any specific academic background.
-Anyone with a valid Taxpayer Identification Number (SSN or ITIN) can register for and take the Special Enrollment Examination.
-This makes the EA credential highly accessible and particularly attractive to career changers, self-taught tax professionals, and those who want to avoid the cost and time commitment of a four-year degree.
+You don't need a college degree, accounting coursework, or any specific academic background.
+Anyone with a valid Taxpayer Identification Number (SSN or ITIN) can register for the Special Enrollment Examination.
+That accessibility is what draws career changers and self-taught tax professionals who want to skip the cost and time of a four-year degree.

-CPA candidates must meet rigorous education requirements that vary by state but generally include:
+CPA candidates must meet education requirements that vary by state but generally include:

 - A bachelor's degree (120 credit hours minimum to sit for the exam)